-Eric Paulos is the Faculty Director of the CITRIS Invention Lab, which he co-founded in 2012.
+Eric Paulos is the director of the CITRIS Invention Lab, which he co-founded in 2012.

-Eric Paulos is also the founder and director of the Hybrid Ecologies Lab, an Associate Professor in Electrical Engineering Computer Science Department at UC Berkeley, Chief Learning Officer for the Jacobs Institute for Design Innovation, a Co-Director of the Swarm Lab, and faculty within the Berkeley Center for New Media (BCNM).
+Paulos is also the founder and director of the Hybrid Ecologies Lab, a professor in the Department of Electrical Engineering and Computer Sciences (EECS) at UC Berkeley, chief learning officer for the Jacobs Institute for Design Innovation, a co-director of the Swarm Lab, and faculty within the Berkeley Center for New Media (BCNM).

-Prior to CMU, Eric was a Senior Research Scientist at Intel Research in Berkeley, California where he founded the Urban Atmospheres research group – challenged to employ innovative methods to explore urban life and the future fabric of emerging technologies across public urban landscapes.
-His areas of expertise span a deep body of research territory in critical making, design research, urban computing, sustainability, social telepresence, robotics, physical computing, interaction design, persuasive technologies, and intimate media.
+Prior to CMU, Paulos was a senior research scientist at Intel Research in Berkeley, California, where he founded the Urban Atmospheres research group, which was challenged to employ innovative methods to explore urban life and the future fabric of emerging technologies across public urban landscapes.
+His areas of expertise span a deep body of research territory in critical making, design research, urban computing, sustainability, social telepresence, robotics, physical computing, interaction design, persuasive technologies and intimate media.

-Eric is a leading figure in the field of urban computing, coining the term in 2004, and a regular contributor, editorial board member, and reviewer for numerous professional journals and conferences.
-Eric received his Ph.D. in Electrical Engineering and Computer Science from UC Berkeley where he helped launch a new robotic industry by developing some of the first internet teleoperated robots including Space Browsing helium-filled blimps and Personal Roving Presence devices (PRoPs).
+Paulos is a leading figure in the field of urban computing, coining the term in 2004, and a regular contributor, editorial board member and reviewer for numerous professional journals and conferences.
+He received his Ph.D. in electrical engineering and computer science from UC Berkeley, where he helped launch a new robotic industry by developing some of the first internet teleoperated robots, including space browsing helium-filled blimps and personal roving presence devices (PRoPs).

-Eric is also the founder and director of the Experimental Interaction Unit and a frequent collaborator with Mark Pauline of Survival Research Laboratories.
-Eric’s work has been exhibited at the InterCommunication Center (ICC) in Japan, Ars Electronica, ISEA, SIGGRAPH, the Dutch Electronic Art Festival (DEAF), SFMOMA, the Chelsea Art Museum, Art Interactive, LA MOCA, Yerba Buena Center for the Arts, the ZKM, Southern Exposure, and performance for the opening of the Whitney Museum’s 1997 Biennial Exhibition.
+Paulos is also the founder and director of the Experimental Interaction Unit and a frequent collaborator with Mark Pauline of Survival Research Laboratories.
+His work has been exhibited at the InterCommunication Center (ICC) in Japan, Ars Electronica, ISEA, SIGGRAPH, the Dutch Electronic Art Festival (DEAF), SFMOMA, the Chelsea Art Museum, Art Interactive, LA MOCA, Yerba Buena Center for the Arts, the ZKM and Southern Exposure, and in performance for the opening of the Whitney Museum’s 1997 biennial exhibition.